Triple1996/tweet-recipe-finder/README.md

 >
 >    ## Known problems:
 >
->       Sometimes the tweets will not be 100% relevant to the food mentioned,
+>       a.
+Sometimes the tweets will not be 100% relevant to the food mentioned,
 >            one way to handle this would be to check for a certain percentage
 >            of "food-related" terms before displaying the tweet
 >
->       Occasionally the program will still reach the tweepy rate limit, despite handling for infinite loops.
+>       b.
+Occasionally the program will still reach the tweepy rate limit, despite handling for infinite loops.
             This can be handled by catching the error and displaying a default tweet screen, instead of the error message
 >
 >    ## Things to improve: